jan-lehmkuhl/FreeCAD-CfdOf-workflow/README.md

 First Run
 =================================================================

-The first run is to do a functional test of your personal setup and do the run without changes by the scripts.
+The first run is to do a functional test of your personal cfd-installation and do an automatic run without changes.

 get files
 ------------------------------------------------------------
+To do a cfd-simulation you need a cfd-setup.
-You can clone this example-repository directly from gitlab with the command line interface (CLI):
+Therefore you clone (copy) this example-repository directly from GitLab with the command line interface (CLI):

-    cd SOMEWHERE    # (e.g. /home/USER/simulations)
+    cd <SOMEWHERE>    # (e.g. /home/USER/simulations)
     git clone https://gitlab.com/schlupp/example-cfdof-workflow.git
     # creates a folder "example-cfdof-workflow" with all files inside